alabou/NMOS-MatroxOnly/NMOS With H.222.0.md

 If IS-04 Sender `manifest_href` is not `null`, the SDP transport file at the **/transportfile** endpoint on an IS-05 Sender MUST comply with the same requirements described for the SDP transport file at the IS-04 Sender `manifest_href`.

 A `PATCH` request on the **/staged** endpoint of an IS-05 Receiver can contain an SDP transport file in the `transport_file` attribute.
-The SDP transport file for a H.222.0 stream is expected to comply with RFC 2250 adn RFC 3551.
+The SDP transport file for a H.222.0 stream is expected to comply with RFC 2250 and RFC 3551.
 It need not comply with the additional requirements specified for SDP transport files at Senders.

 If the Receiver is not capable of consuming the stream described by a `PATCH` on the **/staged** endpoint, it SHOULD reject the request.
 If it is unable to assess the stream compatibility because some parameters are not included `PATCH` request, it MAY accept the request and postpone stream compatibility assessment.